.containsKey()

 method is declared in the Map

-interface and is implemented in the HashMap
+interface and is primarily implemented in the HashMap

 class.
 It is used to determine if a Map

-if the key exists, and false
+if the key exists and false

 Syntax